Writing an Affidavit: The Dos and Don’ts

 - Only attach documents that are essential to establishing your case.
 The fewer attachments the better.
 Lengthy text message exchanges or Facebook messenger exchanges are discouraged and are generally unhelpful.

-- Affidavits in support of Interim Family Law Applications in the Federal Circuit Court are limited to ten pages (not including any annexures).
+- Affidavits in support of Interim Family Law Applications in the Federal Circuit and Family Court of Australia (FCFCA) are limited to ten pages (not including any annexures).

 Your affidavit should be a comprehensive account of all the factual matters which are within your personal knowledge and which support your case.
-In family law matters, you have a duty to provide full and frank disclosure to the court (Family Law Rules 2004, Rule 13.01) .
+In family law matters, you have a duty to provide full and frank disclosure to the court (Federal Circuit and Family Court of Australia (Family Law) Rules 2021, Rule 6.01).
 This means that you are not allowed to leave out facts that do not advance your case.
 You must include all the facts that are relevant to the proceeding.

 It is important to be as specific and as accurate as possible and to depose to specific occasions, rather than to general patterns of behaviour.
 For example, if you are detailing a history of family violence in a family law application, do not say ‘The father was very violent to me.’
 Rather, give the details of as many specific occasions of violence as you can recall, together with the location and approximate date each incident occurred.